MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/latam-bra-scope.md

         - Toll road
         - Parking lot

-    - **Fiscal printer features:** The following features and functionality for fiscal printers for retail businesses in Brazil are out of scope for the Brazilian localization:
+    - **Fiscal printer features:** The following features and functionality for fiscal printers for businesses in Brazil are out of scope for the Brazilian localization:

         - Fiscal printers that have a different setup of tender types
         - Fiscal printers that have more than one registry for the same tax rate
         - Rounding of values, quantities, and amounts at the point of sale (POS) by using a different rule than the fiscal printer

-    - **Tax calculation requirements:** The following tax calculation requirements for retail businesses in Brazil are out of scope for the Brazilian localization:
+    - **Tax calculation requirements:** The following tax calculation requirements for businesses in Brazil are out of scope for the Brazilian localization:

         - Tax discounts for sales through Enterprise POS in SUFRAMA or other Free Trade Zone